ljonesdesign/INLS161-2021-spring/docs/03-sftp-editors.md

 > It is long and hard to type, so copy-paste into Fetch.

 ## Recommended Editor

+Use any Editor you like.
+Here are my personal preference for teaching:

 **PC and Mac:** [Visual Studio Code](https://code.visualstudio.com/)